 - Support your local immigrant and refugee-led grassroots groups: These groups are on the front lines supporting families with a loved one facing deportation, educating communities about their rights, and training new leaders on how to take action.
 Your donation and support helps ensure they can continue this vital work.
 Our membership list is a great place to start if you don’t know any local groups.

 - Show Up, Listen, and Learn: Attend the press conferences, rallies, and community events hosted by grassroots groups and listen to the voices and stories of immigrant and refugee communities (bring an interpreter if you only speak English!).
 Read articles written by immigrants and refugees to better understand their experiences and analysis of what policy changes are needed.
 See our Calendar for a listing of events organized by our members and follow us on Facebook.

 - Get Involved:

-- Participate in our #StoptheHate Educational Calls: PICC hosts monthly webinars to give updates on state and federal immigration policies, summaries of needed action steps, and presentations on relevant immigration topics.
+- Participate in our #StoptheHate Educational Webinars: PICC hosts monthly webinars to give updates on state and federal immigration policies, summaries of needed action steps, and presentations on relevant immigration topics.
 Copies of past presentations are available in our Toolbox.

 - Sign up for organizations’ newsletters and follow them on social media so you can stay up-to-date on opportunities to volunteer.
 PICC is regularly looking for volunteers to help register New Americans to vote at their citizenship ceremonies in Philadelphia.
-You can find more information about volunteering with us here.

-Request a Speaker.
-If you would like someone to come talk with your congregation, neighborhood group, or professional association about immigration issues, please fill out this online speaker request form.
+- Request a speaker if you would like someone to come talk with your congregation, neighborhood group, or professional association about immigration issues.
+Please fill out this online speaker request form.